-The annual numbers of cases of reported listeriosis tends to be low when compared to cases of campylobacterosis, or salmonellosis, the main concern with listeria is the much higher death rate in those that contract the illness, which, as noted previously, can be as high as 30% of those affected.
+The annual number of cases of reported listeriosis tends to be low when compared to cases of food poisoning caused by campylobacter, or salmonella.

+The main concern with listeria is the much higher death rate in those that contract the illness, which as noted previously, can be as high as 30% of those affected.